 - 1. The model number of the appliance.

 - 2. The serial number of the appliance.

-- 3. The part number.

-- 4. The description of the part.
+- The description of the part.

+The guantity required.

-- 5. The quantity required. - 6.
-The installation date of the appliance.
+- 6. The installation date of the appliance.

-Your Fireplace's Model Number\\\\

-Your Fireplace's Serial Number
+Your Fireplace's Model Number Your Fireplace's Serial Number

 The Date On Which Your Fireplace Was Installed